 Yakutia’s largest field – Chayandinskoye – with around 1.4 trillion cubic meters of gas serves as the basis for the gas production center.
 Gazprom also holds development licenses for such local fields as Sobolokh-Nedzhelinskoye, Verkhnevilyuchanskoye, Tas-Yuryakhskoye, and Srednetyungskoye.

 Irkutsk gas production center

-The gas production center is based on the Kovyktinskoye field (over 2.5 trillion cubic meters of gas), the largest one in eastern Russia.
+The gas production center is based on the Kovyktinskoye field (2.7 trillion cubic meters of gas), the largest one in eastern Russia.
 The Company has discovered another field, Chikanskoye, next to the Kovyktinskoye field.

 Kamchatka gas production center

 As part of the project aimed at providing the Kamchatka Territory with gas supplies, Gazprom develops the Kshukskoye and Nizhne-Kvakchikskoye fields on the west coast of the Kamchatka Peninsula and delivers gas to consumers in Petropavlovsk-Kamchatsky and other population centers.

 Gazprom holds development licenses for a number of blocks in the Krasnoyarsk Territory and plans to create a gas production center in the region.